Natural Glamour

 Henrybuilt's Approach to Wood

-Nowhere is the client’s connection to food, nature, and making more apparent than in the scullery.
+Nowhere is the clients’ connection to food, nature, and making more apparent than in the scullery.

-Situated at the intersection of the ‘back’ entrance, the glass breakfast annex, and the kitchen, the scullery catches the bounty from the garden, feeds the kitchen through the pass through, and stays connected to the action in the surrounding spaces.
+Situated at the intersection of the back entrance, the glass breakfast annex, and the kitchen, the scullery catches the bounty from the garden, feeds the kitchen through the pass through, and stays connected to the action in the surrounding spaces.

-Behind the stone wall anchoring the communal room is the owners suite.
+Behind the stone wall anchoring the communal room is the owners’ suite.
 The architects adeptly connected and delineated this private zone.
 The integrated Henrybuilt systems enhance the feeling of connectivity and continuation.

-The placement of the wardrobe and the bath vanity creates natural intervals.
-A feeling of a more protected area and a feeling of a more open one.
+The placement of the wardrobe and the bath vanity creates natural intervals: a feeling of a more protected area and a feeling of a more open one.

 The design intent also focused on creating a feeling that every room has a natural connection to the outdoors.

-It’s a home that can handle the ebbs and flows of the seasons, the bounty from the garden, and of the comings and goings of the people in it.
+It’s a house that can play notes scaled up or scaled down, depending on the composition of the moment.
+It can handle the ebbs and flows of the seasons, the bounty from the garden, and of the comings and goings of the people in it.